Continuing Apprentices and Trainees Placement Service (CAPS)

 If you’re an apprentice and find a job through CAPS that requires you to relocate, you may be eligible for up to $2,500 financial assistance to cover relocation or rental expenses.

-For eligibility criteria and more information, see Travel Accommodation and Relocation Assistance.
+For eligibility criteria and more information, see financial assistance.

 Don’t stop your formal training!